-I’ve heard of some pretty interesting ways to make money over the course of the last few years, but getting paid to wear clothes is probably one of the more unique ones.
+I’ve heard of some pretty interesting ways to make money for the last few years, but getting paid to wear clothes is probably one of the more unique ones.

 But strange as it sounds, I assure you it is a real thing.